 This Official Plan has been prepared in accordance with the planning framework of key Provincial policy documents.
-Furthermore, as the Planning Act requires the Town's Official Plan to conform with the York Region Official Plan, the Region's Plan served to guide and direct the formulation of this Plan in a significant way.
-A number of Town policies and guidelines were also considered along with input from several Town Advisory Committees as well as the Lake Simcoe Region Conservation Authority and other commenting agencies.
+Furthermore, as the Planning Act requires the Town's Official Plan to conform with the York Region Official Plan, the Region's Plan serves to guide and direct the formulation of this Plan in a significant way.
+A number of Town policies and guidelines were also considered in the formulation of this Plan, along with input from several Town Advisory Committees as well as the Lake Simcoe Region Conservation Authority and other commenting agencies.
 Finally, the input from private landowners, businesses and other interest groups, residents and many other people, contributed significantly in the preparation of this Official Plan.